shiruken/csullender.com/content/posts/google-scholar-visualization/index.md

 title: 'Google Scholar Visualization'
 date: Sun, 08 Feb 2015 16:59:45 +0000
 draft: false
-tags: ['Automation', 'Blog', 'Coding', 'Research', 'Science', 'Visualization', 'Web']
+tags: ['Coding', 'Web', 'Science', 'Data Visualization']
 ---

 One of the most common images I see during science presentations is the frequency of publications within a particular field over time.
 It's a great way to show the growth of the field while attempting to validate the worthiness of the research that follows.
 As far as I can tell, most people manually assemble this data with sequential searches on [Google Scholar](https://scholar.google.com/) or [Web of Science](https://webofknowledge.com/).
 This seemed like a straightforward opportunity for automation, so [I made a little website](http://www.csullender.com/scholar/) that does just that.
 It takes a Google Scholar search query and a range of years and plots the number of results over time.